Luke Air Force Base Information about Drones/Small Unmanned Aircraft Systems (UAS)

 Flying a sUAS on or near Luke Air Force Base has both safety and legal responsibilities.
 If you intend on operating a drone in or around Luke AFB assigned airspace, this page will provide you guidance and resources to operate your sUAS within the legal parameters and in a safe manner.

-Luke Air Force Base wants to ensure flying safety remains paramount in the airspace around Luke AFB, Aux-1 (Morristown), and Gila Bend Auxiliary Field / neighboring Aux-6 (KGAX) by asking all drone/UAS operators to become knowledgeable and practice good general operating rules required to fly a Drone/sUAS in the National Airspace System.
+Luke Air Force Base wants to ensure flying safety remains paramount in the airspace around Luke AFB; Aux-1 (Morristown); and Gila Bend Auxiliary Field (KGXF)/ neighboring Aux-6 (KGAX), by asking all drone/UAS operators to become knowledgeable and to practice good general operating rules required to fly a Drone/sUAS in the National Airspace System.
 Guidance for sUAS/Drone flight within Luke AFB airspace is outlined below.

 Prohibited Flight over Military Installations

 All sUAS flight operations, including Public, Civil, and Model Aircraft, are prohibited within the airspace over select national security sensitive facilities (including Luke AFB, Luke’s Wastewater Treatment Facility, Falcon Dunes Golf Course, Aux-1, and Gila Bend Auxiliary Field), surface to 400 feet above the ground in accordance with UAS NOTAM FDC 7/7282.
 These areas are designated ‘National Defense Airspace.’
 Operators who do not comply with this NOTAM may incur criminal charges under 49 USC 46307.
 Visit http://uas-faa.opendata.arcgis.com for more information and to see an interactive map of all locations specified in the NOTAM.

 National Defense Airspace Maps Affecting Luke AFB and Flight Operations